RomainFrancony/AskIt/readme.md

 node app.js
 ```

-* The application is now launched, go at the following adress :
+* The application is now launched, go at the following address :

 ```
 http://localhost:8080